improve-ai/swift-ranker/README.md

 ## Installation

 Improve is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install, add the following line to your Podfile:

 ```ruby
 pod "Improve"